 We recognise the importance of Physical Education, Sport and the provision of a wide range of extra-curricular activities.
 Our aim is to involve as many children as possible in as many quality activities as we can.

-We are committed as a school to the promotion of sport for all of our children, at all levels of ability, in 2016-2017 28% of our SEND children participated in an extra-curricular activity.
+We are committed as a school to the promotion of sport for all of our children, at all levels of ability.

 Howitt Primary Community School has embraced the opportunities presented by the Sports Premium money available and how we utilise that money is detailed below but more important is the philosophy behind it.
 The success we have already enjoyed in engaging children is down to the children taking a pride in themselves and their school.
 Self-belief, drive and a determination to challenge themselves, try new things and to improve, goes beyond sport to all areas of their lives.